viant/bqtail/tail/README.md

 - DeferTaskURL: transient storage location for managing deferred tasks (both BqTail and BqDispatch have to use the same URL)
 - BatchURL: transient storage location for managing event batching.
 - Routes: data ingestion matching rules (no more than one route can be matched)
+- RoutesBaseURL: base URL where each route is JSON file with routes arrays

 - Routes.When defines matching filter
     - Prefix: path prefix